 Hilton Foods

-Hilton Foods is a leading international multi-protein producer, serving customers and retail partners across the world with high quality meat, fish, vegan and vegetarian foods and meals.
-We are a business of over 6,000 employees, operating from 24 technologically advanced food processing, packing and logistics facilities across 16 markets in Europe and Australasia.
-Our main seafood businesses are Hilton Foods Seafood, based in Grimsby (UK), and Foppen in the Netherlands.
+Hilton Foods is a leading international multi-protein manufacturer, serving customers and retail partners across the world with high quality meat, fish, vegan and vegetarian foods and meals.
+We are a business of over 7,000 employees, operating from 24 technologically advanced food processing, packing and logistics facilities across 20 markets in Europe and Australasia.
+Our dedicated seafood businesses are Hilton Seafood UK, based in Grimsby (UK), and Foppen in the Netherlands and Greece.
+We also process smaller volumes of seafood in other locations.

 Number of wild caught species used